How long does a home inspection take?

 How much does an inspection cost?

-My flat fee for an condo inspection, which includes the entire building & unit is $400.
-A single family dwelling fee starts at $440 with factors such as age, size, additional suites, etc. increasing the fee.
+My flat fee for an condo inspection, which includes the entire building & unit is $425.
+My townhouse fee varies from $425 to $480 depending on the square footage.
+A single family dwelling fee starts at $475 with factors such as age, size, additional suites, etc. increasing the fee.
 Please call 604.931.6288 for a precise quote or click on the BOOK ONLINE tab.

 If you are comparing home inspection firms, the fee charged should not be the deciding factor unless the level of service offered is identical.
 Remember, you are considering a major purchase and your choice of home inspector should be based on getting the best value, not just the best price.

 Are household appliances inspected?

 Appliances NOT operated "The Seller warrants that the appliances included in the purchase of this property will be in proper working order as of the Possession Date."
 This is a standard clause in a real estate contract in BC.
 The household appliances (refrigerator, electric range & oven, electric cooktop, microwave, clothes washer, clothes dryer, dishwasher & central vacuum) are NOT operated as part of a home inspection.
 These appliance's attachments, electrical supply, plumbing supply & discharge piping connections & venting connections are inspected.
 Heat pumps/air conditioners, HRVs, garburators, rangehood & exhaust/supply fans, booster fans & ALL natural gas appliances are operated.
 Any evidence of existing or previous leakage from a refrigerator, dishwasher or clothes washer is documented in the report.

 - Complete home inspection conducted by an experienced professional.